LC-Linkous/tinySA_python/README.md

  * Frequencies can be specified using an integer optionally postfixed with a the letter 'k' for kilo 'M' for Mega or 'G' for Giga.
 E.g. 0.1M (100kHz), 500k (0.5MHz) or 12000000 (12MHz)
  * Levels are specified in dB(m) and can be specified using a floating point notation.
 E.g. 10 or 2.5
- * Time is specified in seconds optionally postfixed with the letters 'm' for mili or 'u' for micro.
+ * Time is specified in seconds optionally postfixed with the letters 'm' for milli or 'u' for micro.
 E.g. 1 (1 second), 2.5 (2.5 seconds), 120m (120 milliseconds)

 ## Example Implementations